Mumbai: Brave 9-year-old scares off rapist by screaming

-Despite the fact that the accused had forced her to perform oral sex and threatened to smash a rock into her face, she continued to yell until he let her go
+Despite the fact that the accused had forced her to perform oral sex and threatened to smash a rock into her face, the 9-year-old continued to yell until he let her go in Dahisar

 Love for puppies drew a nine-year-old girl in Dahisar to frequently visit a block of rundown, abandoned houses, where a stray dog had recently given birth to a litter.